Utmost Flow Control Technology Co., Ltd.

 Common Applications in Industries

 Cryogenic valves are commonly used in industries where gases need to be stored or transported in liquid form.
 This includes the LNG industry, where cryogenic valves control the flow of natural gas that has been cooled to a liquid state for easier transportation and storage.
+They are call as cryogenic flow control valve.
 They are also used in the aerospace industry, where they manage the flow of liquid oxygen and hydrogen in rocket propulsion systems.

 Importance in Handling Extreme Temperatures